epfl-ada/ada-2021-project-clezemath/README.md

 # Firearms Debate in the US and its Relation to Mass Shootings

 ### Abstract:
 Gun control is one of the most controversial political topics in the United States.
 America being one of the world’s most liberal countries in the world, freedom is central amongst its values.
 But some could say: “My freedom stops when that of others begins”.
-And indeed, the United States are torn apart by relatively frequent occurrences of mass shootings.
-The right to own a gun therefore clashes with a need of more regulation to prevent a downward spiral of violence.
-But precisely how is this political debate about firearms linked to the occurrences of mass shootings?
-This is what we intend to find out by analyzing quotes emanating from American newspapers provided by the Quotebank dataset.
-Using this dataset combined with another one containing information about the all the mass shootings in the US in our studied timeframe, we aim to study how these tragic events influence the media coverage – and therefore also the political debate – about firearms and gun control.
+And indeed, the US are regularly torn apart by mass shootings.
+Gun ownership and the need for regulation can seem incompatible at times.
+But precisely how is this political debate linked to the occurrences of mass shootings?
+This is what we intend to find out.
+Analyzing quotes emanating from American newspapers in the Quotebank dataset combined with additional data will help us study how these tragic events influence the media coverage – and therefore also the political debate – about gun control.
 This could help us understand the underlying mechanisms of this societal problem, and provide us with tools to help predict future controversy on the matter.

 ### Research Questions:
 - How do the occurences of mass shootings in the US influence the debate over firearms?